 Micah Gilmer is an expert in applied research, social innovation and the non-profit sector.
 He received his Ph.D. from Duke University in 2009.
 He serves as Senior Partner with Frontline Solutions, a social change organization that provides consulting services primarily to government, philanthropic and non-profit organizations.
 His current projects include work for Open Society Foundations, the Robert Wood Johnson Foundation, the W.K.
 Kellogg Foundation, and the Southeastern Council of Foundations.
 Gilmer’s recent publications include “Momentum: Sustaining Efforts to Improve the Life Outcomes Among African-American Males” (Ford Foundation), “Family Matters” (ABFE), “Why We Can’t Wait: A Case for Philanthropic Action” (Ford Foundation) and “Rebel Song: Soweto’s Black Sunday Movement” (Transforming Anthropology).
 Gilmer is a former Morehead Scholar, and earned his undergraduate degree in African American and Religious Studies from the University of North Carolina at Chapel Hill.

-Jose Gordon is Executive Director of the Warriors Community Foundation, the philanthropic arm of the Golden State Warriors, where he leads fundraising and charitable investments, including grantmaking, basketball court refurbishments, and ticket donations.
+Jose Gordon serves as President of the eBay Foundation.
+He is the former Executive Director of the Warriors Community Foundation, the philanthropic arm of the Golden State Warriors, where he led fundraising and charitable investments, including grantmaking, basketball court refurbishments, and ticket donations.
 Jose also serves on advisory committees for the Jefferson Awards Foundation, Good Tidings Foundation, Oakland Public Education Fund, and BensFriends.org.
 Previously, he was Senior Director of Development Communications for the Lucile Packard Foundation for Children’s Health in Palo Alto.
 Jose graduated from Stanford University with degrees in Economics and American Studies.

 NBA Math Hoops is a fast-paced basketball board game and mobile app that allows students to learn fundamental math skills through direct engagement with the real statistics of their favorite NBA and WNBA players.
 The NBA Math Hoops curriculum is tied to Common Core State Standards and 21st Century Learning Skills, and it has been shown to improve students’ basic math skills and understanding of statistics, in addition to their interpersonal skills, driving them to collaborate more effectively with their peers.